 Egyptian fishermen held by Turkish-occupied Cyprus released

-CAIRO – 28 September 2018: Egypt, in cooperation with Cypriot foreign ministry, managed to secure the release of one Greek Cypriot and four Egyptian fishermen who were taken into custody by Turkish-occupied Northern Cyprus last week for allegedly fishing without license, Egypt's Foreign Ministry spokesman Ahmed Abu Zeid stated on Friday.
+CAIRO – 30 September 2018: Egypt’s Ambassador to Cyprus Mai Taha Mohammed Khali received on Saturday the four Egyptian fishermen who were taken into custody by Turkish forces in Northern Cyprus last week for allegedly fishing without license, Egypt's Foreign Ministry spokesman Ahmed Abu Zeid stated.

 According to the Cyprus News Agency (CNA), citing Turkish Cypriot reports, a Kyrenia judge imposed a fine of 3,500 lira (€500) on the five fishermen who faced charges of illegal entry and unlicensed fishing.

 The Egyptian Embassy in Nicosia has been in continuous contact with the Cypriot foreign ministry which was directly monitoring the case with the other side.

 The five-member crew of a Greek Cypriot fishing vessel was arrested last Friday while fishing some seven nautical miles off Kormakitis.
 The boat, owned by the Greek Cypriot company Ta Psarokaika, was stopped in an area between Akamas and Kormakitis.
 Both the crew and the fishing boat were taken to Kyrenia.